evolving-plants/experiments/README.md

   - [ ] SELECTION: Make the number of leaves a selection variable
   - [ ] SELECTION: Make the number of seeds in the seedpods a selection variable
   - [ ] SELECTION: Make the final seed size (seediam) a selection variable
-  - [ ] SELECTION: Why are red circles being drawn at different heights?
+  - [✓] SELECTION: Red circles' heights

   - [✓] LEAVES: some leaves are turning into buds
   - [ ] LEAVES: Initial leaf sizes are not being set properly - all leaves on one plant should be similar